gmcheese/eliaslundgaard.com/content/posts/supercharge-siri-with-GPT3.md

 ## Getting the API key

-First, let's get you API key from OpenAI.
+First, let's get you an API key from OpenAI.
 This is the secret key that will allow you to connect to OpenAI's GPT-3, and send and receive requests.
 The key is linked to your account and will use your credits, so keep it secret!

-Got to you OpenAI dashboard by logging in on the [login page](https://openai.com/login).
+Go to your OpenAI dashboard by logging in on the [login page](https://openai.com/login).
 In the top right corner, click your profile avatar and select "**View API keys**".

 ![Create API key](/gpt3-siri/api-key-menu.png)